likelet/likelet.github.io/content/authors/Wei Hanlu/_index.md

 ---
 # Display name
-title: Bao Ruxiang
+title: Wei Hanlu

 # Full name (for SEO)
 first_name:
 last_name:
-weight: 60
+weight: 70

 # Username (this should match the folder name)
 authors:
-  - Bao Ruxiang
+  - Wei Hanlu

 # Is this the primary user of the site?
 superuser: false